 It’s often the case stretch goals are set by managers to push their team to the limit, and motivate them to hit new performance levels.

 However, approach stretch goals with caution: if you’re continually setting unrealistic targets to try and push your team members, they’ll become despondent, and the exercise will have an adverse effect.

 Always make it measurable

 There’s no point in setting off on a journey if you can’t track your progress.

 Whether it be a deadline, monetary target, or several visitors to your social media channel, always ensure your key results have a unit of measurement.

 Use bonafide, quantitative data that’ll provide you with cold-hard facts.
-Nobody (and we mean nobody) wants to be sitting debating the findings of qualitative findings.

 Include sub-groups within your key results